FFY00/ffy00.github.io/content/index.rst

 Hello, my name is Filipe Laíns and I am an open source developer from Portugal.

-I enjoy designing clean and correct solutions to software problems and I am interested in hardware design, analysis and reverse engineering, however I don't have any formal education in electrical engineering.
+I enjoy designing clean and correct solutions to software problems, and I am interested in electro-metrology, semiconductor manufacturing, and nuclear physics, however I don't have any formal education in electrical engineering or the physics fields.

-There are several languages I am proficient at but the main are C and Python_.
+There are several programming languages I am proficient at, but the main are C and Python_.

 Over the years, I've contributed to several open source projects and eventually gained maintainership of some of them.
-In addition to this, I have also authored a few popular projects.
+In addition to this, I have also authored a few popular projects, and contributed to a lot of other projects.

 You can find the full list on my `Github Profile`_, but here are some of the most relevant projects I maintain:

-CPython_
+Python_
-    The reference implementation of the Python programming language.
-I maintain the `sysconfig`_ and `importlib.resources`_ modules, and help out on the `importlib`_ module and miscellaneous stuff when I can.
+    The Python programming language.
+I maintain the `sysconfig`_ and `importlib`_ modules, and help out on miscellaneous stuff when I can.

 `Arch Linux`_
     A popular Linux distribution, where I am a packager.
 You can find a list of